ilsilfverskiold/smaller-models-docs/docs/models/encoder.md

 ### ESG Text Mining
 - **Example**: Extracting and processing information from texts related to Environmental, Social, and Governance (ESG) factors in sustainable investing.
   - [ESG-BERT](https://huggingface.co/nbroad/ESG-BERT)

+ The list is not exhaustive.
+Please visit [Hugging Face Model Hub](https://huggingface.co/models) for more.